There are some fantastic deals on Amazon and B&H, with Father’s Day in mind

 Today’s deal selection will include some items that don’t necessarily have to do with tech, but they are great options for a Father’s Day present.

 We start with a wide selection of deals available from B&H Photo Video.
-You can find the 13.3-inch MacBook Pro starting at $899 after a $100 discount.
+You can find the 13.3-inch MacBook Air starting at $899 after a $100 discount.
 You get a Space Gray variant with a 1.1 GHz Intel Core i3 processor, 8GB RAM, and 256GB storage.
 You can also find this deal on Amazon, in case they run out from B&H. If you want more power, the 13.3-inch mid-2020 version, you can get it with the same $100 discount, but you get a1.4GHz Intel Core i5 processor with 8GB RAM and 256GB in storage.

 Going back to Amazon, we find the Samsung Galaxy S20 5G, which has a $200 discount on its unlocked version with 128GB in storage.